 25. Convene the Second WHO Africa Health Forum: To continue engaging with key stakeholders on common strategies to achieve the SDGs, the Second Africa Health Forum will be held on 26-28 March 2019, in Cabo Verde.

-26. The Regional Committee is invited to take note of this report and endorse the proposed next steps.
+26. The Regional Committee took note of the report and endorsed the proposed next steps.

 AFR/RC68/6 Page 6

 ANNEX 1: Status of Member States' Contributions and Disbursements as of 26 June 2018